Maine’s Best Lobster Shacks: Maine Travel Maven shares her favorites

 Take a break from power shopping L.L.
 Bean’s and the outlets and head to Harraseeket Lunch and Lobster, a popular spot on the working harbor.

-Not much fussiness here; picnic tables on the pavement and a tiny dining room are the seating options.
+There is not much fuss here; the seating options are picnic tables on the pavement and a tiny dining room.
 The menu, however, is pretty extensive for a lobster joint.
 You can decide for yourself whether fried clams are better battered or breaded.

 Erica’s Seafood, South Harpswell